Lise with a Parasol: Related work

-In May 1878, Duret published Les Peintres Impressionnistes, one of the first historical works about the Impressionist movement.
-Renoir made a drawing of Lise with a Parasol for Duret's book and it was used as a frontispiece; it is the only image of a painting from the Impressionist movement in the book.

 A sister painting, Portrait of Lise (Lise holding a bouquet of wild flowers) (1867), was completed around the same time as the larger Lise with a Parasol.
 In both works, she appears in a forest wearing a similar dress and the same earrings, but in Portrait of Lise she wears a blue rather than a black sash.
 House notes the thematic and narrative similarity between Lise with a Parasol and La Promenade (1870), as the expectations of the waiting woman in Lise with a Parasol are fulfilled in La Promenade, with the private, romantic rendezvous between lovers in the forest, a popular nineteenth century theme.
 A later painting, Woman with Parasol Seated in the Garden (1872), features Lise seated, modeling a similar dress with a red sash, hat, and parasol.

 Lise with a Parasol was the first of Renoir's paintings to feature a human figure with light filtering through plant leaves from above.
 Later works by Renoir that make use of this same style include The Swing (1876) and Bal du moulin de la Galette (1876).

+In May 1878, Théodore Duret published Les Peintres Impressionnistes, one of the first historical works about the Impressionist movement.
+For Duret's book, Renoir created a drawing of Lise with a Parasol, which Duret used as a frontispiece; it is the only image of a painting from the entire Impressionist movement in the book.
+In the section on Renoir, Duret speaks glowingly about Lise with a Parasol to help Renoir win commissions from future patrons.
+"Renoir excels in portraiture", writes Duret.
+"I doubt that any painter has ever depicted women in a more seductive way."